The derived subgroup of linear and simply-connected o-minimal groups: Simply-connected definable groups

 minimal.
 By Proposition \ref{propsimplycom} the normal definable subgroup $AB$ of $G$ is simply-connected and therefore $G=AB$.
 Note that since $A$ and $B$ are normal in $G$ we have that $[A,B]\trianglelefteq {A\cap B}$.

 \begin{claim} There is not a normal connected definable subgroup $C$ of $G$ contained in $A\cap B$ with $\dim(C)<d$ and $C\nleq{Z(A)\cap Z(B)}$. \end{claim} \begin{proof}Suppose there exists such a subgroup $C$, and say it does not centralize $B$.
-Thus, $[C,B]$ is a non-trivial normal connected definable subgroup of $G$ because $\dim(C)<d$.
+Since $\dim(C)<d$ it follows that $[C,B]$ is a normal connected definable subgroup of $G$.
+Moreover, $[C,B]$ is non-trivial because $C\nleq Z(B)$.

 Notice that $[C,B]$ is normal in $G$ and therefore by Proposition \ref{propsimplycom} we have that $G/[C,B]$ is simply-connected.
 Denote by ``$\overline{\phantom{H}}$" the quotients by $[C,B]$.
 Since $G$ was the minimal counterexample, we get that $[\overline{A},\overline{B}]$ is definable and connected.
 But clearly $[\overline{A},\overline{B}]=\overline{[A,B]}=[A,B]/[C,B]$ since $[C,B]\leq [A,B]$, and it follows that $[A,B]$ is definable and connected, a contradiction. \end{proof}